papis/papis/doc/source/default-settings.rst

         default-query-string = author:"John Smith"

     would do the trick.
-Note that each :ref:`config-settings-database-backend` will have a different search query, so this setting is specific to the default ``papis`` backend.
+Note that each :confval:`database-backend` will have a different search query, so this setting is specific to the default ``papis`` backend.